-* A Pre Dental Education Program is the appropriate name for what pre dental school students may refer to as a dental internship or dentist shadowing.
+A Pre Dental Education Program is the appropriate name for what pre dental school students may refer to as a dental internship or dentist shadowing.
+It is offered at The Center for Special Dentistry (CSD) in NYC.
 This is an informal program for High School students, College students and College graduates from around the world who have NOT yet attended dental school.
 Our pre-dental school program offers pre-dental training and career guidance for students who intend to become dentists.
 THIS PROGRAM IS DESCRIBED ON THIS PAGE BELOW.

 COPYRIGHT NOTICE: The content on this website is Copyrighted and may not be used anywhere without written permission from us.
 Our software will discover and may close down a website because of Copyright Infringement according to international law.